Directed and multi-directed animals on the king's lattice: Enumeration of directed animals

 \end{theorem}

-Interestingly, the generating function $S(t)$ is already known in combinatorics.
-Its coefficients are the little Schröder numbers (\textbf{A001003} in the OEIS~\cite{oeis}).
-This phenomenon is remindful of the triangular lattice, where the half-animals are enumerated by the Catalan numbers \cite{betrema}.
+Interestingly, these generating functions are already known in combinatorics.
+Their coefficients are listed respectively as \textbf{A001003} (the little Schröder numbers) and as \textbf{A047781} in the OEIS~\cite{oeis}.
+In this regard, the king's lattice forms a trilogy with the square and triangular lattices, where the half-animals are enumerated by the Motzkin numbers and the Catalan numbers, respectively \cite{betrema}.

-\begin{proof} To prove the theorem, we use techniques similar to those of Bétréma and Penaud \cite{betrema} to decompose half-pyramids and pyramids of polymers.

-We decompose half-pyramids as shown in Figure~\ref{fig:half}.
-Let $P$ be a half-pyramid and $\alpha$ its minimal polymer.
-Let $\beta$ be the lowest polymer in the column~$[0,1]$ (\textit{i.e.}\ such that $[0,1]\subseteq\beta$), apart from $\alpha$, if such a polymer exists.
-By pushing the polymer~$\beta$, we get the factorisation $P = \alpha P_1P_2$, where $P_2$ is a pyramid of minimal polymer~$\beta$ (or the empty heap if $\beta$ does not exist).
-By construction, $P_2$ is either empty or a half-pyramid; moreover, the heap $P_1$ has no polymers in the column~$[0,1]$.

-We distinguish two cases. \begin{enumerate} \item The polymer~$\alpha$ has length~$1$.
-In this case, the heap~$P_1$ is a half-pyramid. \item The polymer~$\alpha$ has length greater than~$1$.
-Write: